wing5wong/artisan-whs-static/source/_announcements/2019-11-07_ncea-examinations-begin.md

 ##### Tuesday 28 January 2020

-ALL year levels at 8.45am.
+ALL year levels starting at 8.45am.

 **Year 9 and Year 13** go to form rooms;
 **Years 10, 11, 12** go to House venues which are: